 Magnetic Resonance Imaging (MRI) combines the use of a very strong cylinder-shaped magnet, radio waves and a powerful computer system to measure the magnetic properties of body tissue.
-This information is converted into grey scale images which are used to detect differences between normal and abnormal tissue.
-The level of soft tissue detail seen with MRI is extraordinary compared with other imaging devices.

 The appointment generally takes between 30-60 minutes.